 What Should I Do If My Sink Is Backing Up?

 If your sink is backing up, first stop using the sink to prevent further overflow.
 You can then try to clear visible debris or use a plunger.
-If the problem persists, it’s crucial to call our expert team for immediate assistance, as we specialize in resolving such plumbing emergencies efficiently and effectively.
+If the problem persists, it’s crucial to call our expert team for immediate assistance, as we specialise in resolving such plumbing emergencies efficiently and effectively.

 How Do You Unclog A Sink Without A Plumber?